Program prerequisite requirements: Licensure as a Nurse Assistant (LNA) in New Hampshire, BLS/CPR.

 The selection process includes a review of all requirements submitted in the application and the ATI TEAS scores.
 There are not substitutes or exceptions for the required TEAS assessment.
 TEAS scores are valid for 24 months and a remediation and permission is required for retakes.
 TEAS may be taken 3 times in a calendar year, with 6 weeks between attempts.
 Registration dates and fees for the TEAS can be found on the website: www.atitesting.com

 Students may request a transfer of credits from courses taken at other accredited colleges and universities.
 The Vice President of Academic Affairs makes final determination of transfer credits.
-In order to transfer, science courses, Intro to Psychology and Human Development must be completed with a minimum grade of “C” and be current within the last eight (8) years.
+In order to transfer, science courses, liberal arts courses, Intro to Psychology and Human Development must be completed with a minimum grade of “C”.
+A&P I and II, and Microbiology must be current within the last eight (8) years.
 Applicants are required to mail official transcripts (sealed) to the Office of Admissions at RVCC.

 * Clinical Affiliation sites are subject to availability

-• CPR – Students must show proof of Cardiopulmonary Resuscitation HealthCare Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC) no later than July 1.
+• CPR – Students must show proof of Cardiopulmonary Resuscitation HealthCare Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC) no later than July 1 that is valid for the duration of the Nursing program.
 Only AHA or ARC courses with skill check by a qualified instructor are accepted for recertification.
 Initial CPR must be a full 6 hour course with skill check.

 • CORI – Criminal Offense Record Investigations may be conducted, as well as any other requirements requested by clinical sites throughout the program.
 Any fees are at the expense of the student.
 If the investigation reveals a history of a felony or selective misdemeanors, the Board of Nursing may bar initial licensure.
 Students with known discipline on a nursing license may be denied progression in the program.